4d/docs/docs/Project/date-time-formats.md

 ### Extra letters

-Formatting strings can contain characters no to be interpreted as formatting characters: if they are between "a" and "z" or "A" and "Z", they must be enclosed in single quotes.
+Formatting strings can contain characters not to be interpreted as formatting characters: if they are between "a" and "z" or "A" and "Z", they must be enclosed in single quotes.

 For example:

-"15:30:00" with pattern "HH 'hours and' mm 'minutes'" produce "15 hours and 30 minutes".
+"15:30:00" with pattern "HH 'hours and' mm 'minutes'" produces "15 hours and 30 minutes".

+### Starting and ending spaces

+Starting and ending spaces in patterns are automatically trimmed in outputs.
+If you want to add spaces before or after the resulting string, you must enclose them in single quotes.

+For example:

+" HH : mm : ss " ---> "09 : 10 : 25"
+"' 'HH : mm : ss' '" ---> " 09 : 10 : 25 "

 ## Examples